- Anxiety and Depression Association of America

 People with Seasonal Affective Disorder (SAD) experience symptoms of depression in a cyclic, seasonal pattern.
 This means that symptoms usually come back and go away at the same times every year.
 In most people, SAD symptoms appear during late fall or early winter and go away during late spring and summer.
 Some people have the opposite pattern, developing SAD with the onset of spring or summer.

-Medical Director: Joshua Nathan, MD
+Program Director: Joshua Nathan, MD

 The Mission of the Mood and Anxiety Disorders Program at The University of Illinois at Chicago is to provide the best opportunity for treatment of adults with psychiatric illness, by having a range of treatment options, tailored to fit patients' needs.
 We strive for compassion, competence, respect and making treatment decisions in collaboration with our patients.